jazzfan2/crypto/README.md

 	/usr/share/dict/dutch
 	/usr/share/dict/british-english

-If wished, above paths may be modified or references to additional word lists may be added, by modifying the program code accordingly.
+If wished, above paths may be modified or removed and references to other word lists may be added, by modifying the program code accordingly.

 # How to use crypto.sh:
 After starting the program by typing the following command on the command line: